 Brooks uses a unique midsole construction technique for this neutral shoe.
 A soft and bouncy Polyurethane core is sealed inside a Urethane chamber, so you get a consistent and responsive cushioning character along with a stable ride.
 Despite its 8 mm offset, the forefoot midsole has sufficient cushioning for long runs or daily training.

-The thin semi-clear outsole rubber offers excellent grip for efficient push-offs.
+The thin semi-clear outsole rubber offers an excellent grip for efficient push-offs.

-Here’s a max-cushioned shoe which doesn’t feel lethargic, thanks to its rocker-shaped midsole.
-The midsole is wide throughout its length, and this geometry makes the shoe stable regardless of how one lands.
+Here’s a max-cushioned shoe that doesn’t feel lethargic, thanks to its rocker-shaped midsole.
+The midsole is wide throughout its length, and this geometry makes the shoe stable and cushioned regardless of the footstrike pattern.

 The midfoot outsole is bridged on the medial side for smooth transitions during the gait cycle.
 If you think that the Bondi has too much midsole, then the next shoe – the Clifton 6 – could be just the thing.